helenadw/100-days-of-code/log.md

 ### Day 52: Monday June 2, 2020

 **Today's Progress**:
-- Continued fCC 'Basic Data Structures' section of of JS Algorithms and Data Structures
+- Finished fCC 'Basic Data Structures' section of of JS Algorithms and Data Structures
+- Started fCC 'Basic Algorithm Scripting' section of of JS Algorithms and Data Structures
 - Continued rebuilding portfolio site (using Gatsby + Sanity)

 **New Concepts**:
 - for...in statements
+- Object.keys()

 **Thoughts**:
--

 **Link(s) to work**: